Tomasz Midzierski: Górnik Łęczna

 He joined Górnik with the club having found themselves in the third division.
 In his first season back with the club Górnik finished mid-table with a disappointing season.
-The season after however the club returned back to the I liga by winning the II liga, with Midzierski having 30 appearances and two goals to his name as Górnik won the title.
+The season after however the club returned to the I liga by winning the II liga, with Midzierski having 30 appearances and two goals to his name as Górnik won the title.
 The following season saw some fortune for Górnik, as the play-off system was introduced into the second tier.
 The club finished in 6th place, but due to the play-offs it meant the club still had a chance of gaining promotion.
 Górnik Łęczna beat GKS Tychy over two legs in the semi-finals, and beat ŁKS Łódź in the final, meaning the club had won back-to-back promotions and were returning to the Ekstraklasa.
 On 24 July 2021 Midzierski featured as Górnik drew 1–1 with Cracovia, Midzierski's first Ekstraklasa appearance in 12 years.
 On 14 June 2022, it was announced he would not renew his contract and would leave the team at the end of the season.